ivan-kopylove/java-incubator/readme.md

 - early stage projects: once a project is mature enough, I extract it into a separate project;
 - atomic koans: predict what will be printed or fix something.

+# Project-wide defaults

+Wherever possible, the following project-wide defaults are applied project-wide.

-# UUID structure
+## UUID structure

 The project heavily relies on UUIDs as package names.
 This is the `value / CAPEX tradeoff` - the UUIDs might look ugly, but on the other hand eliminates the burden of coming up and then supporting package names.

 Anyway, modules' names narrow the scope enough.

-# Package-private
+## Package-private

-Package-priavte approach is applied project-wide.

 The examples intentionally violate DRY principle in the sake to make every example self-sufficient.
 No class reuse.
-No public classes.
+No classes.